 - Pancreas inflammation (pancreatitis) has been reported rarely in patients who take Nutropin.
 The risk may be greater in children, especially in girls who have Turner syndrome.
 Contact your doctor right away if you develop stomach or back pain.

 - Rarely, children using Nutropin have experienced a slipped growth plate in the hip.
 Contact the doctor right away if the patient develops hip or knee pain or a limp.

-- Nutropin may contain glycerin, or the preservatives benzyl alcohol or metacresol (m-cresol).
-Tell your doctor if you have ever had an allergic reaction to any of these ingredients.
+- Nutropin may contain benzyl alcohol, metacresol, or glycerin.
+Tell your doctor if you have ever had sensitivity or an allergic reaction to benzyl alcohol, metacresol, or glycerin.

-- Diabetes patients - Nutropin may affect your blood sugar levels.
-Check your blood sugar levels closely and ask your doctor before adjusting your diabetes medicine or changing your diet.
+- Diabetes patients - Nutropin may affect your blood sugar.
+Check blood sugar levels closely.
+Ask your doctor before you change the dose of your diabetes medicine.

-- Lab tests, including blood sugar levels, eye exams, and thyroid function, may be performed while you use Nutropin.
+- Lab tests, including blood sugar levels and thyroid function, may be performed while you use Nutropin.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

-- Use Nutropin with caution in the ELDERLY; they may be more sensitive its effects.
+- Use Nutropin with caution in the ELDERLY; they may be more sensitive to its effects.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Nutropin while you are pregnant.
 It is not known if Nutropin is found in breast milk.
 If you are or will be breast-feeding while you use Nutropin, check with your doctor.
 Discuss any possible risks to your baby.